pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Questions for reflection

-- How can we ensure we are providing the mentor-ship needed to build leaders within our organisations?
+- How can we ensure we are providing the mentorship needed to build leaders within our organisations?
 - How different is the management career from an individual contributor?
 - How to discussing career and development aspirations regularly?
 - How to best help build a learning pathway toward an individual's goals?